hazelcast/hazelcast/hazelcast-documentation/src/CreateClusterGroups.md

 ## Creating Cluster Groups

 You can create cluster groups.
 To do this, use the `group` configuration element.
+Please refer to the [group configuration section](#group-configuration) for the full description of the group configuration elements.

 By specifying a group name and group password, you can separate your clusters in a simple way.
 Example groupings can be by *development*, *production*, *test*, *app*, etc. The following is an example declarative configuration.